openplanet-nl/nadeoapi-docs/docs/live/leaderboards/top.md

 - The `groupUid` `"Personal_Best"` can be used to get the global leaderboard.
 - `onlyWorld=true` is required to retrieve more than the first five records.
 Without it, `length` and `offset` will have no effect.
+- If using a token authenticated through a Ubisoft account, `onlyWorld` is `false` by default.
 - If using a token authenticated through a dedicated server account, since there cannot be zones associated with one, `onlyWorld` will be ignored and only the first five world records will be returned.
 - Nadeo has recommended that we always pass `onlyWorld=true`, however it's not strictly required.
 - This endpoint only allows you to read a leaderboard's first 10,000 records.
 The rest of the leaderboard is not available at this level of detail.